 Their Recommendation 2 flows from this finding; that the ICANN Board oversee the creation of a single WHOIS Policy document and in that document, clearly detail the extant WHOIS policies as are now contained in Registry and Registrar contracts and GNSO Consensus Policies and Procedure.

-The ALAC, GNSO Constituencies and the SSAC submitted positive endorsement of the Report.
+The ALAC, GNSO Constituencies and the SSAC submitted positive endorsements of the Report.
 In its response, the SSAC noted “"the foundational problem facing all 'WHOIS' discussions is understanding the purpose of domain name registration data", that "there is a critical need for a policy defining the purpose of collecting and maintaining registration data" and suggested that "the formation of a properly authorized committee to drive solutions to these questions first, and to then derive a universal policy from the answers, is the appropriate sequence of steps to address the WHOIS Review Team's report ."

 The ICANN Board called a special meeting to consider the Report.
-After due consideration of the Final Report and the comments from other interests.
-The Board directed the [ICANN] CEO to create and maintain a single public source that compiles current gTLD WHOIS requirements for gTLD registries, registrars and registrants (including consensus policies and contractual conditions).
+After due consideration of the Final Report and the comments from other interests, the Board directed the [ICANN] CEO to create and maintain a single public source that compiles current gTLD WHOIS requirements for gTLD registries, registrars and registrants (including consensus policies and contractual conditions).
 It also resolved that the CEO initiate a process to rethink the entire WHOIS framework from a fundamental place, taking due care to consider and establish the purpose for collecting and maintaining registration data.

 Analysis & Findings